Skip to content

 Using the command line

-Below usage of the command line is discussed in text.
-If you prefer video, here is how to use the command-line on the UPPMAX Bianca cluster.
+See the YouTube video how to use the command-line on the UPPMAX Bianca cluster.

 Command line with bash (Bourne Again Shell)